linsomniac/spotify_to_ytmusic/README.md

 Re-running "copy_playlist" or "load_liked" in the event that it fails should be safe, it will not duplicate entries on the playlist.

+## FAQ

+- My copy is failing with repeated "ERROR: (Retrying) Server returned HTTP 400: Bad Request".

+  Try running with "--track-sleep=3" argument to do a 3 second sleep between tracks.
+This will take much longer, but may succeed where faster rates have failed.

 [//]: # ( vim: set tw=90 ts=4 sw=4 ai: )